Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Do _not_ rearrange the Priority (Load Order) unless you know what you are doing.
 I hand-tailored the priority (Load Order) to avoid mod conflicts.
-If you mess that up, I cannot fix it for you.
+If you mess that up, I cannot/will-not fix it for you, and you will need to uninstall/reinstall the ModList.

 _The following screenshots in this section were uploaded from Revision version 56.0 of this Overhaul ModPack._